Noah Rod

 Noah Rod (born 7 June 1996) is a Swiss professional ice hockey right winger who currently serves as captain of Genève-Servette HC of the National League (NL).
-Rod was selected by the Sharks in the second round (53rd overall) of the 2014 NHL Entry Draft.
+Rod was selected by the San Jose Sharks in the second round (53rd overall) of the 2014 NHL Entry Draft.

 Playing career

 Rod made his National League A debut playing with Genève-Servette HC during the 2013–14 NLA season, signing a one-year contract.
 In 2014, he was selected by the San Jose Sharks in the second round (53rd overall) of the 2014 NHL Entry Draft.

 On 5 October 2016, Rod agreed to a five-year contract extension with Geneva with an NHL-out clause.